bessagroup/f3dasm/paper/paper.md

 ---
-title: 'F3DASM: a Framework for data-driven design and analysis of structures and materials'
+title: 'F3DASM: a framework for data-driven design and analysis of structures and materials'
 tags:
   - Python
   - data-driven